Lapsang Souchong Highlights

 By surprise, the villagers and soldiers loved the tea resulting from this improvised and innovative processing method.
 As a result, year after year the amount of orders increased and the villagers weren't able to keep up with the demand.
 Especially, when this tea was presented during an international trading fair in Fuzhou, it attracted many European traders.
 Zhengshan Xiaozhong eventually became a tribute tea to the royal court of United Kingdom.

 Today, Tongmu is within the one of China's key national nature reserve and classified as a world heritage by UNESCO.

-The Lapsang Souchong Tea is from the Wuyi region of the Chinese province of Fujian.
+Our Lapsang Souchong tea is from the Wuyi region of the Chinese province of Fujian.
 The Wuyi Mountain is blessed by nature: mild weather with sufficient rainfall and sunlight and fertile soil, making it one of the most famous tea growing area in the world.
-Apart from the Lapsang Souchong, the Wuyi Mountains also produces other famous teas belong to the so called “Wuyi Cliff Family” of teas.
+Apart from this black tea, the Wuyi Mountains also produces other famous teas belong to the so called “Wuyi Cliff Family” of teas.

 Tea Pairings: What food goes well with Lapsang Souchong?

 Most tea enthousiasts will agree that this tea should be consumed without any snacks or dishes.
 When you would like to enjoy this tea with some snacks than different kinds of nuts and seeds are the most suitable as they have a fairly neutral taste.
 If you really would like to pair Lapsang Souchong with a real dish then go for curry and beef dishes.
 Other tip: avoid sweet dishes.

 |Steeping time||4 min|